andrius-siup/recipe-book/README.md

 will leave an empty field and submit the login button.
 The password field has to be a 5-15 character long string, included a lower and capital letter and any number.
 Will be displayed an error message if the user will leave an empty field and submit the login button.
-Clicking the login button the user will be routed the user's into the profile page if the username and password will match the registered user's username and password, otherwise will be displayed the flash message with the text "Incorrect Username and/or Password", and the user will stay to the login page.
+Clicking the login button the user will be routed the user's into the profile page if the username and password will match the registered user's username and password, otherwise will be displayed the flash message with the text "Incorrect Username and/or Password", and the user will stay on the login page.
  There is a link to the Register page, below the login form.
 Clicking that link the user will be routed to the Register page.

 ### Register